Baby Robot Media is a music publicity and media service agency based in Los Angeles, Denver, Atlanta & New York

 John Graffo started his career in music publicity in 2010, acting as publicist, manager, booking agent, guitarist and vocalist for Atlanta garage/punk band Lowbanks, while he was pursuing a film/marketing degree at Georgia State University.
 Since joining the Baby Robot team and relocating to Brooklyn, John has secured coverage for clients at outlets like The A.V.
 Club, Consequence of Sound, Brooklyn Vegan, Team Coco’s Fresh Noise, Stereogum, NYLON, KCRW, and many more.

-Rachel Hurley – Director of Social Media / Publicist (Denver, CO)
+Rachel Hurley – Director of Digital / Publicist (Denver, CO)

 Rachel Hurley grew up in the birthplace of rock and roll, Memphis, TN.
 After moving to New York in 1999 to work in television production at a fledgling cable station called MTV, she returned to Memphis in 2003 and created one of the earliest music blogs, the award-winning Scenestars.
 It’s been written about in Spin, The Wall Street Journal, and Rolling Stone.
 This led to a weekly column in The Commerical Appeal called On the Record, and then to a position at legendary Ardent Studios as the queen of all things social media related.
 She also created five podcasts which ran on Breakthru Radio and The Vinyl District, that were recorded at Ardent featuring bands such as The Posies, White Denim, Valerie June, Heartless Bastards, Langhorne Slim, Exene Cervenka, The Autumn Defense, J.J.
 Grey, Lydia Loveless, Lucero, Dawes, Ra Ra Riot, Austin Lucas, Cory Branan, The Milk Carton Kids and dozens more.

 What began as adolescent bedroom boy band aspirations have turned into a full-fledged musical lifestyle.
-John Riccitelli has toured the U.S. several times over with his Athens-based bands Chief Scout and Dana Swimmer.
+John Riccitelli came on with Baby Robot as a publicist in early 2016, scoring coverage for clients at Rolling Stone, Vice/Noisey, HuffPost, NYLON & more, before taking on the role of Director of Sales & Artist Relations.
+He’s toured the U.S. several times over with his Athens-based bands Chief Scout and Dana Swimmer.
 He’s worked tours with Nappy Roots, Yelawolf, Houndmouth, and Family Force 5.
 He’s helped negotiate with major labels, seen his music in Taco Bell commercials, and can eat more Reuben sandwiches (from Finest Deli in Greenpoint of course) than you.
 John has an economics degree from the University of Georgia, came to the Baby Robot team in 2016, and has an incredible jump shot.

 Bobby Cleveland- Publicist (Brooklyn, NY)